CYGPKG_DEVS_DISK_USBMS — eCosPro Support for USB Mass Storage

 support is needed, then packages like

-with any packages that they depend upon.
-Depending on the template
+along with any packages that they may depend upon.
+Depending on the

 - cdl_option CYGDAT_DEVS_DISK_USBMS_DISK_NAME

 - This is the base device name used to access the raw disk devices in eCos, for example for mount operations.
 Individual mass storage devices will be named using a trailing number and partitions with a yet further trailing partition number.
-For example disk 2, partition 3 would be named /dev/usbms/2/3.
+For example disk 0, partition 1 would be named /dev/usbms/0/1.
+This is the default mount point for a standard USB memory stick.

 - cdl_option CYGNUM_DEVS_DISK_USBMS_MAX_TRANSFER